 Title I funds in a Targeted Assistance school must be used to improve the academic achievement of identified Title I students.
 Students must be identified based on multiple, objective, educationally related criteria.
 Criteria must also be generated to determine when a student may exit the Title I program.

-Title I teacher(s) must be highly qualified and are responsible for providing supplemental services to identified students.
-Title I staff must coordinate with other school personnel and involve parents in the planning, implementation, and evaluation of the Title I program.
+Teachers responsible for providing supplemental services to identified students must be appropriately licensed.
+Title I staff must coordinate with other school personnel, and Title I schools must involve parents in the planning, implementation, and evaluation of the Title I program.

 Districts with private schools must consult with private school representatives before making final determinations about the use of Title I funds.

 Targeted Assistance and Multi-Level Systems of Supports (MLSS)

 MLSS and Targeted Assistance Programming: Some Parameters to be Aware Of

 When implementing an equitable multi-level system of supports in a targeted assistance school, staff must ensure that the students served by Title I teachers and the services those teachers provide are consistent with Title I law.
 In a targeted assistance school, Title I teachers should still work only with Title I-eligible students, and the services they provide should still be above and beyond what non-title students are receiving and supplemental to the core instructional program.
 This must be foremost in consideration when determining which level Title I services would best be placed.

 The Role of Title I Teachers in an Equitable MLSS